 What is your background?
 I’ve been fascinated by ecommerce and both the shopper experience and the retailer relationship since I started as part of a small team in Amazon’s nascent UK marketplace in 2007.
 It’s crazy to remember that there was about a dozen of us occupying half of the 5th floor of a Slough office block!
 I was lucky to launch thousands of merchants across the full range of categories and products over 6 years.

 After learning a very different corporate experience at Tesco for a couple of years I joined a price comparison start up and grew its retailers from 6 to 45,000 in three years before it unfortunately went into administration.

 I’ve spent the last 14 years trying to understand and support both sides of the purchase journey.
 I’m obsessed with learning more about how I can support shoppers whilst delivering value and growth to help retailers in the face of ever increasing commercial challenges.

+How did the idea for the business come about?
 My ecommerce baptism at Amazon fanned the flames of my shopper obsession but having worked with thousands of retailers and brands I’ve become increasingly aware that there is a struggle on the other side of the purchase journey.

 Showing shoppers all of their buying options needs to work in parallel with supporting retailers and brands.

 Finding myself unexpectedly redundant a couple of weeks before lockdown was the forceful kick that (thankfully with some amazing co-founders support) was needed to look at how we could tackle a fragmented online shopping experience.